EdWrayy/Evolutionary-Flappy-Bird/README.md

 # Evolutionary-Flappy-Bird
- AN evolutionary machine learning algorithm which learns to  play flappy bird.
+ An evolutionary machine learning algorithm which learns to play flappy bird.